Coiot/cbr-main/src/albums/s5/Episode11.md

 - scene_number: 66
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode11-scene66.jpeg
   narration: "<p>It’s turn 153 and Xarugua makes peace with Teo, giving up a city in the bargain, but crucially not one containing a wonder.
 On the plus side the city of Mamey has a nice population and makes an excellent staging point should Spearthrower Owl wish to resume hostilities with Anacaona in the future.
-Or, for that matter, attack the southern coast of North America.</p>"
+Or, for that matter, attack the southern coast of North America.</p><p>Coiot: No Mameys, Gua</p>"
 - scene_number: 67
   scene_title: "“One thing about Central Europe I never could stand, all the damn vampires!” - Jurgen Wullenwever"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode11-scene67.jpeg